 She is writing in her notebook about her adventures in Hollywood and her desire to conquer the town and just about every man and woman in it.
-Her voice is grandiose if delusional, eloquent and addictive.
+Her voice is grandiose if delusional, eloquent, and addictive.

 She’s obviously crazy – but we can’t stop reading because we want to find out just how crazy she can be!

 To contrast her voice, Vidal uses a second narrative device.
-In between Myra’s chapters, we have the notes her rival, Buck Loner, dictates onto a tape recording voice – an unedited rush of words that we imagine some faceless secretary will later transcribe.
+In between Myra’s chapters, we have the notes her rival, Buck Loner, dictates onto a tape recording – an unedited rush of words that we imagine some faceless secretary will later transcribe.
 This was an unusual form factor but it worked well.

 Translating vision to voice

 Most of us have a vision for our novel.
-For my novel, I often see it play out in my mind’s eye: the restless sea scarfing the rocks out the beach house, my antagonist’s grey eyes in the shadowy pillar box of his motorcycle helmet, the lights of a restaurant balcony in the overcast winter light of Cape Town.
+For my novel, I often see it play out in my mind’s eye: the restless sea scarfing the rocks out at the beach house, my antagonist’s grey eyes in the shadowy pillar box of his motorcycle helmet, the lights of a restaurant balcony in the overcast winter light of Cape Town.